wotakumoe/wotaku/docs/faq.md

 :::

-::: What does VPN do?
+:::details What does VPN do?
 Watch [**Tom Scott's video**](https://youtu.be/WVDQEoe6ZWY) for the explanation.

 :::